The Saddle Club: Production

-The original series was filmed in Hurstbridge, Victoria, in Australia, but involved a cast of mixed nationalities.
+The original series was filmed in Yarra Valley, Victoria in Australia, but involved a cast of mixed nationalities.

 In 2007, a news release announced a casting call and the production of a third series, which was filmed from late 2007 to early 2008.
 The third series was filmed in Daylesford, Victoria.

 Broadcast

 The show was broadcast from 2001 until 2009, with 78 episodes over three series.
 The third series broadcast from 7 September 2008 to 10 April 2009.
 Regionally, the cast of the television series released a series of music albums such as Friends Forever, On Top of the World, Secrets & Dreams and Hello World – The Best of the Saddle Club, and appeared in live performances such as the 2004 Sydney Royal Easter Show.
 A new Saddle Club CD, Best Friends, was sold in Australia in stores and on The Saddle Club's website and in the US and Canada as a digital download.

 The popularity of the series soon after its premiere on YTV and the ABC promoted international syndication and it made its American debut in January 2002 on Discovery Kids.

 In the United States, the series later aired on Horse Racing TV and was distributed independently by Connecticut Public Television and American Public Television through public television stations nationwide, most notably PBS.
 The series also briefly aired in reruns on The Hub.

-In Canada, it aired on YTV, and in the UK on Horse & Country and Pop Girl.
+In Canada, it aired on YTV, and in the United Kingdom on CITV, Horse & Country and Pop Girl.
 It was broadcast by the French children's specialty channel Gulli, dubbed into French.

 Series 3 was broadcast on Discovery Kids in the United States starting on February 22, 2009, while sneak views has been shown on "Saddle Club Sundays" in December 2008.
 In Australia, the new series commenced on Channel Nine and WIN TV on March 7, 2009.

-WIN Television airs a compilation movie of “Horse Shy”, “Mystery Weekend” and “School Horse” (episode 6-8 of series 1) every Christmas Day since 2017.
+WIN Television airs a compilation movie of "Horse Shy", "Mystery Weekend" and "School Horse" (episode 6-8 of series 1) every Christmas Day since 2017.